 The Narrows

-The Narrows is Zion's most famous walk, taking you through the refreshingly cool Virgin River.
-As the walk progresses, the canyon walls begin to shrink until they reach a distance of about 20 feet apart.
+The Narrows is Zion's most famous walk.
+It takes you through the refreshingly cool Virgin River.
+As the walk progresses, the canyon walls begin to shrink until they are about 20 feet apart.

 It is an adventurous hike that will show you a different and beautiful side to Zion, but you need to be careful.